 Brevity and Substance

-I still struggle with accepting that it’s ok, nay good, to share a single, concise thought if you think it’s a gem.
-There’s no need to pad to make it seem “substantial”.
+I still struggle to accept it’s ok, nay good, to share a single, concise thought if you think it’s a gem.
+There's no need to appear substantial.

 Expert’s Guilt (The sky is not blue)

-Brevity’s enemy is an armada of “helpful” information.
-Consider this: is the sky blue?
+Brevity’s enemy is an armada of helpful caveats.
+Quick question: is the sky blue?

 Well, it’s black at night.
 And orange at sunset/sunrise.
 And grey when cloudy.
 In fact, it’s more likely to be non-blue than blue!

-My goodness, I could never say “The sky is blue” without a 3-page disclaimer, lest an expert meteorologist have my head.
+My goodness, I could never declare “The sky is blue” without a 3-page disclaimer, lest a meteorologist have my head.

 No. Writing riddled with caveats is like the “Are you sure?
 Really sure?” dialogs we hate in software: yes, yes, we get it!